PSDI-UK/aiida-gromacs/docs/source/tutorials/lysozyme.rst

     There may be slight differences in commands between the tutorial and that by Justin Lemkul, this is simply down to the way we are recording provenance, which requires non-interactive input into the GROMACS tools.

 .. note::
-    At each of the below steps you should run ``verdi`` to view the status of the submitted process before moving onto the next step, you do this by running:
+    After each of the steps you should run ``verdi`` to view the status of the submitted process before moving onto the next step, you do this by running:

     .. code-block:: bash